 Heng Kee chairs SG Enable, an organisation focused on serving persons with disabilities.
 He also chairs the National Library Board and Employment and Employability Institute Pte Ltd (e2i).
 He sits on the Board of Directors of the Singapore Totalisator Board and the Civil Service College.

 He holds Master’s and Bachelor’s degrees in Electrical Engineering from Stanford University, as well as a Masters of Business Administration degree from the Massachusetts Institute of Technology.

 Mr Andrew Chong

 Board of Director, e2i

-Anna joined EDB in 1991, and prior to her current appointment, she held various positions in EDB ranging from Planning, Human Resource to Finance.
-From 2003 to 2008, she also held concurrent appointments in EDB Investment Pte Ltd (EDBI), a wholly-owned subsidiary of EDB that is responsible for making direct and fund investments in companies and projects that are aligned with EDB’s overall economic thrusts.
-Anna is member of the Institute of Chartered Accountants.
+Prior to her current appointment, she was Executive Director, Human Resource, where she was responsible for talent management and organization development initiatives.
+She was also the General Manager in EDB Investment Pte Ltd (EDBI), a wholly-owned subsidiary of EDB that is responsible for making direct and fund investments in companies and projects that are aligned with EDB’s overall economic thrusts.

 Teong Wah is passionate about Corporate Social Responsibility (CSR) and has helped over 25 People with Disability (PWD) integrate into the hospitality workforce.
 As a dedicated CSR personnel, he has also been awarded the Enabling Partnership Award 2012 and Northlight Partnership Award 2012.